A Closer Look at the Traits for Async

 still has work to do, so the caller will need to check again later.
 The Ready

-variant indicates that the future has finished its work and the T
+variant indicates that the Future has finished its work and the T value is

 available.

-Note: With most futures, the caller should not call poll
+in mind that with most futures, the caller should not call poll again after

 becoming ready.
 Futures that are safe to poll again will say so explicitly in